javayhu/Ganks-for-gank.io/README.md

 The website included is deployed to Heroku, [see the preview site](http://ganks-for-gankio.herokuapp.com/).

-The simple website included in this project is just a page showing the statistics information about the result data.
+The simple website included in this project is just a page showing the statistics information about the ganks, besides that, it provides a web search API based on Lucene and these ganks.
-You can find out more interesting usages with the result data, such as a powerful search engine based on these data, which in still under development in my other project.
+You can find out more interesting usages with the result data. :-)

 1.Run `mvn exec:java -Dexec.mainClass="web.WebServer`
 2.Open `http://0.0.0.0:4567/` in your browser, and you will see this web page.